Let’s Commit Murder!

 “Pick him up at the front gate.
 DON’T go inside, EVER!”

 Kids are kids.
-They don’t care about what daddy’s new girlfriend wants him to do.
+They don’t care about what Daddy’s new girlfriend tells him to do.
 And what would a childless woman know about getting children ready for access weekends anyway?
-It’s surprising only one fingerprint was found inside the victim’s home!
-When the police questioned him on the day after the murder, they did so in front of his jealous lover.
+Surprisingly, only one fingerprint was found inside the victim’s home.
+When the police questioned him on the day after the murder, they did so in front of his jealous girlfriend.
 What a mistake.
 What a terrible mistake.

 Who commits a murder?
-Anyone can commit murder, just like anyone can become sausage meat.
+Anyone can commit murder, just like anyone can have their life ruined by the sausage machine.

-As a writer, it’s tempting to expose real-life stories like these by providing those who are interested in them with an accurate, updated version of what actually happened.
-It’d be a way to let the police know that they didn’t do their job — and to keep the public informed as to the failures behind some major crime investigations.
+As a writer, it’s tempting to share real-life stories like these by providing interested readers with an accurate, up-to-date account of what happened.
+It’d be a way to let the police know they didn’t do their job — and to keep the public informed about the failures behind some major crime investigations.
 Alas, I’m not that kind of writer.
 I’m not here to fix Law’s little boo-boos.

 Life isn’t perfect.